TITLE 80: PUBLIC OFFICIALS AND EMPLOYEES

 b) A written motion shall be served at the same time upon all parties and filed with the Commission's Springfield office.

-c) Written motions and responses thereto should set forth the arguments and authorities relied upon to permit the Administrative Law Judge to make a decision without oral argument on the motion.
-Parties may request a hearing which will be granted or denied based on the need for a hearing according to the decision of the Administrative Law Judge.
+c) Written motions and responses to motions shall set forth the arguments and authorities relied upon to permit the Administrative Law Judge to make a decision without oral argument on the motion.
+Parties may request a hearing that will be granted or denied based on the Administrative Law Judge's determination of need.